-Kirwin Jules Weston is a sport enthusiast, and a Physical Education student at UTT.
+Kirwin Jules Weston is a freelance writer and sport enthusiast and holds a BEd Physical Education student from UTT.
 Weston attributes his love for sport to his father who exposed him to a variety of sports from a tender age.

 His favourite saying is: “Success breeds success.”